Reventh/briar-email/README.md

 - **Tested with Litmus and EmailOnAcid** – Portfolio email template has been tested with Litmus and EmailOnAcid platforms, it works perfectly on all email clients.
 - **It is Responsive!** – It will provide an optimal viewing experience across a wide range of devices and screen sizes.
 - **Inline CSS and optimized code** – Best code you can get
+- **MailChimp ready** - You can use this template for MailChimp campaigns.
+Use `mailchimp.html` file for this purpose.

 ## Support
 - Apple Mail